 - 1. Academic theory exams: Students must receive a grade of 75% or higher on each assigned theory exam.
 Exams are completed at the conclusion of each online theory module. - 2.
 Core written and practical skills evaluation: Students must receive a grade of 75% or higher on each written exam and each practical skill exam in order to complete the Core program.
-The exams are an overview of instruction taught during the Core schedule.
+The exams are an overview of

+- instruction taught during the Core schedule.
 All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.

-- 3. Final exam 1: This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
+If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date. - 3.
+Final exam 1: This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
 Students must receive a grade of 75% or higher on all final exams. - 4.
 Final exam 2: The written exam covers an overview of all theory instruction, Florida state law, and other items covered on the state cosmetology exam.
 Students must receive a grade of 75% or higher on all final exams. - 5.
-Clinic Classroom practical worksheets: Students must complete all clinic classroom practical worksheets.
+Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
+All assigned practical skill assessments must be completed in order to complete the program.